Free energies and fluctuations for the Unitary Brownian Motion: Planar Yang-Mills measure

-\begin{dem} Let us assume that $\Sc=\{l_1,\ldots, l_m \}$ is a family of loops in $\Ec_\Ac$ all based at $0$.
+\begin{proof} Let us assume that $\Sc=\{l_1,\ldots, l_m \}$ is a family of loops in $\Ec_\Ac$ all based at $0$.
 Let $\Gbb_\Sc=(\Vbb_\Sc,\Ebb_\Sc,\Fbb_\Sc)$ be the embedded graph with vertices the set of intersection points of the elements of $\Sc$ and with edges the restriction of elements of $\Sc$ between points of intersection.
-Lemma \ref{borneAmpcombi} and the second inequality of Lemma \ref{Exponential Bound Amperean area}, for $k=2,$ imply that
+The loop $l_1l_2\ldots l_n$ satisfies the conditions of Lemma \ref{borneAmpcombi}.
+Let us choose $T$ as in this Lemma and decompose each element of $\Sc$ in the corresponding lassos basis $\lambda^T$.
+Then, the second inequality of Lemma \ref{Exponential Bound Amperean area}, for $k=1$ and the bound of Lemma \ref{borneAmpcombi} imply